Studio Art Entry-Portfolio Review Process

 • If you are not sure if you have completed these or not, contact your academic advisor.

-b) Completion of at least nine credit hours (three courses) of 2000-level or higher studio art courses.
+b) Completion of nine credit hours (three courses) of 2000-level or higher studio art courses.

 • At least one course must be in the concentration you wish to pursue